The Mike Bullard Show: February 2004

 Late Night with Conan O'Brien broadcast from Toronto for a week.
 The appearance of the NBC series generated a tremendous amount of publicity, and some in the media took the opportunity to draw a comparison between Late Night and its Canadian competition, Mike Bullard.
 O'Brien told a press conference that "the other night I was here in my hotel and I was looking for porn, couldn't find any and I tuned in Bullard.
 He's got a funny show.
 I like that man.
 Give that man a chance, I say."
 To counter Late Night, Bullard had popular hockey commentator Don Cherry as his guest.

 March 2004

-The Mike Bullard Show averaged 85,000 viewers for the week of March 1–7, a small improvement over previous weeks but still a far cry from Bullard's late-night rival, The Daily Show, which, with an average of 264,000 viewers for that same week, more than tripled Bullard's viewership.
+The Mike Bullard Show averaged 85,000 viewers for the week of March 1–7, a small improvement over previous weeks but still a far cry from Bullard's late-night rival, The Daily Show, which, with an average of 264,000 viewers for that same week, more than triple Bullard's viewership.

 Immediately after the March 11, 2004 show, Bullard was told that the show had been cancelled.
 The crew of more than 35 people who worked on the show were told of the show's cancellation the next morning.